hmatuschek/qdmr/README.md

 $ cd qdmr
 $ mkdir build
 $ cd build
-$ cmake .. -DMAKE_INSTALL_PREFIX=~/.local/
+$ cmake ..
 ```
-This configures the build to install the binaries in your home directory and not on the system.
 This has to be done only once.

 To build and install the binaries run
 ```
 $ make
-$ make install
+$ sudo make install
 ```

 ## License